 Regularly Air Out Your Mattress

 Once a week or so, perhaps before school or work, you should lift your mattress to air it out.
 If your mattress is flippable, flip it regularly instead, preventing mold growth.
 Also, if you live in a humid area, try to air out your mattress every few days.
+Make sure when you set the mattress back down, you have the right side of the mattress facing up.

 Keep the Floor Beneath Your Mattress Clean